.

 Applicants who require a Student Route Visa

-If you require a Student Route Visa in order to study in the UK, then you must apply to us by Monday 1 April 2024.
-You must also meet all the conditions of your offer and present all supporting documentation required for the visa application no later than Friday 31 May 2024.
-Part-time study is not available for international students on a Student Route Visa.
+If you require a Student Route Visa in order to study in the UK, then you must apply to us before March 2025.
+You must also meet all the conditions of your offer and present all supporting documentation required for the visa application no later than the date on your offer letter.

 What happens next?